shindycham/FunGen-AI-Powered-Funscript-Generator/README.md

 ```

 ### Download the YOLO model
-- Place the YOLO model file(s) in the `models/` sub-directory.
+Go to our discord to download the latest YOLO model for free.
+When downloaded place the YOLO model file(s) in the `models/` sub-directory.
 If you aren't sure you can add all the models and let the app decide the best option for you.

 We support multiple model formats across Windows, macOS, and Linux.

 #### Recommendations
 - NVIDIA Cards: we recommend the .engine model
 - AMD Cards: we recommend .pt (requires ROCm see below)